Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/export-the-mutation-function.md

 part: Building backend
 chapter: Make a booking mutation
 ---
-In this post we just setup our mutation by exporting it.
+In this chapter we just set up our mutation by exporting it.

 In the mutation.js file add the following function:

 ```javascript
 export const makeABooking = async (args, context) => {